-This system is managed by Aalto CS-IT.
-We do not store separate
+Summary: This system is managed by Aalto CS-IT.
+We do not store

-accounts or user data beyond a minimal database of usernames and
+separate accounts or user data beyond a minimal database of usernames

-technical logs of notebooks which are periodically removed (this is
+and technical logs of notebooks which are periodically removed (this

-inactive for one year, and at the latest once your Aalto home
+it has been inactive for one year, and at the latest once your Aalto

-directory is removed (after your account expires).
-Some courses will
+home directory is removed (after your Aalto account expires).
+Course

 FAQ and bugs¶